tudat-team/tudat-space/docs/source/_src_user_guide/state_estimation/observation_simulation.rst

 For observable that have a size :math:`>1` (for instance, angular position is size 2; Cartesian position is size 3), the associated entries in the vector of times
-(and link defintion, etc.) are copied.
+(and link definition, etc.) are copied.
 For instance, for an observable vector :math:`\mathbf{h}` consisting of three angular position observables, we will have :math:`\mathbf{h}=[\alpha(t_{1}); \delta(t_{1}); \alpha(t_{2}); \delta(t_{2}); \alpha(t_{3}); \delta(t_{3})]`, and the associated vector of times will be :math:`\mathbf{t}=[t_{1}; t_{1}; t_{2}; t_{2}; t_{3}; t_{3}]`.